Menu

 CAMPING AT SPRINGBROOK NATIONAL PARK

-There’s plenty of commercial camping around the Gold Coast Hinterland but I really like to stay in national parks.
+There’s plenty of commercial camping or Hipcamps around the Gold Coast hinterland but we really love staying in national parks.

 Springbrook National Park is only about an hour from the Gold Coast, making it a very popular spot for escaping the urban sprawl.
-There’s only one spot where you can camp here, and that’s at the Settlement camping area.
+There’s only one spot where you can camp on the plateau, and that’s at The Settlement camping area.

-As with all national parks in Queensland, you need to pre-book your campsite at Springbrook.
+As with all national parks in Queensland, you need to pre-book your campsite at Springbrook before you arrive.

-You can no longer choose a specific site.
-I’m not sure why they’ve done that, I’m not really a fan.
-If I have to pre-book my camp spot, I’d prefer to book a specific one.
-That way I can rock up whenever I want instead of being stuck with the last one available.
+However, you can no longer choose a specific site number when booking.
+I’m not sure why QPWS has done that, and I’m not really a fan.
+If I have to pre-book my camp spot, I’d prefer to lock in a specific one.
+That way, we can rock up whenever we want instead of being stuck with whatever leftover slope is available.

 Camping at Springbrook National Park